Slicer/Slicer/Docs/developer_guide/extensions.md

 ### How to force Slicer to download extensions corresponding to a different Slicer revision?

 Since extensions available from the Extensions Manager are associated with a particular Slicer revision, for development versions, typically no extension builds will appear in the Extensions Manager.
-For testing purposes, the current revision can be overridden in the Python interactor in Slicer:
+For testing purposes, the current revision can be overridden in the Python console in Slicer:

 ```python
 >>> extensionManagerModel = slicer.app.extensionsManagerModel()